astanin/moo/README.md

 Contributing
 ------------

-There are many ways you can help to developing the library:
+There are many ways you can help developing the library:

   * I'm not a native speaker of English.
-If you are, please proof-read and correct the comments and documentation.
+If you are, please proof-read and correct the comments and the documentation.

-  * Moo is design with possibility of implementing more genetic operators in mind.
-Write more operators (`SelectionOp`, `CrossoverOp`, `MutationOp`), and replacement strategies (`StepGA`), In comments please give a reference to an academic work which introduces or studies the method.
+  * Moo is designed with possibility of implementing custom genetic operators in mind.
+If you write new operators (`SelectionOp`, `CrossoverOp`, `MutationOp`) or replacement strategies (`StepGA`), consider contributing them to the library.
+    In the comments please give a reference to an academic work which introduces or studies the method.
 Explain when or why it should be used.
 Provide tests and examples if possible.

-  * Consider supporting other variants of genetic algorithms, like `Moo.GeneticAlgorithm.Pertumation`.

   * Implementing some methods (like adaptive genetic algorithms) will require to change some library types.
-I don't have a clear idea yet how to introduce such methods into the library and if they are really necessary.
 Please discuss your approach first.

   * Contribute examples.
 Solutions of known problems with known optima and interesting properties.
 Try to avoid examples which are too